Degree

 Getting funding for this program?

 Contact your First Nation community funding agency to confirm deadlines for funding applications and apply for funding.
-Your application may only be considered if your application is received on time.
+Your application may only be considered if it is received on time.

 Oshki-Wenjack is not responsible for submitting your funding applications, but staff can support you in completing them.
 You may also wish to apply to OSAP for loans and grants.
 In addition, Oshki-Wenjack’s Financial Aid Officer (financial-aid@oshki.ca) is available to assist you with OSAP applications and to help you research and apply for scholarships and bursaries.

-Once it arrives, send your confirmed sponsorship letter to admissions@oshki.ca.
+Please also ensure that your confirmed sponsorship letter is sent to admissions@oshki.ca.
 You can register for your classes once the Sponsorship Letter is received.

 FINANCIAL ASSISTANCE INFORMATION